AdaCore/gnatstudio/docs/users_guide/projects.rst

 .. image:: project-wizard.png

 .. index:: project; editing
-.. index:: menu; project --> edit project properties
+.. index:: menu; edit --> project properties
 .. _The_Project_Properties_Editor:

 The Project Properties Editor
 =============================

-Use the :guilabel:`Project Properties` editor at any time to access the properties of your project through the :menuselection:`Project --> Properties...` menu or the contextual menu :menuselection:`Properties` on any project item, e.g. from the :guilabel:`Project` views or the :guilabel:`Project` browser.
+Use the :guilabel:`Project Properties` editor at any time to access the properties of your project through the :menuselection:`Edit --> Project Properties...` menu or the contextual menu :menuselection:`Properties` on any project item, e.g. from the :guilabel:`Project` views or the :guilabel:`Project` browser.